 If assumptions are changed, the contribution requirement is adjusted to take into account a change in experience anticipated for all future years.
-This valuation reflects changes in actuarial assumptions adopted by the Board.
+Other than to reflect the change to the interest crediting rate assumption for the benefits that are credited to a DROP account, there are no other changes in actuarial assumptions reflected in this valuation.

-The total loss is \$5.0 million, including a loss of \$16.0 million from investments (after "smoothing"), a loss of \$1.3 million from contribution experience, and a gain of \$12.2 million from all other sources.
-The net experience variation from individual sources other than investments and contributions was 1.0% of the Actuarial Accrued Liability.
+The total loss is \$21.1 million, including a loss of \$22.3 million from investments (after "smoothing"), a loss of \$0.4 million from contribution experience, and a gain of \$1.6 million from all other sources.
+The net experience variation from individual sources other than investments and contributions was 0.1% of the Actuarial Accrued Liability.
 A discussion of the major components of the actuarial experience is on the following pages.